jasonrch/mui-react/README.md

 ### `Uses`

 You can filter users based off the search bar in the upper right, Add a new user from the form at the bottom of the page, and delete users with the delete button on the upper right of each card.
 I mainly just used this to test out material ui.

-#### `sidenote`

-If you are looking for some sweet jams while on the grind I recommend https://youtu.be/UyoYf7rZVGI